-Notice: Starting as early as the week of Oct.
-28, approximately 46 trees will be relocated from the site of a new 1,200-space parking ramp near the Dental Science Building.
+October 2024 - present: In October 2024, approximately 46 trees were relocated from the site of a new 1,200-space parking ramp near the Dental Science Building.
 The trees selected for relocation are in good health and appropriately sized for successful transplantation to other areas on campus.
 The university is working to minimize disruptions and will provide updates as the project progresses.
+Ongoing tree work is expected in this location to accommodate construction.

 Tree Care and Preservation at the University of Iowa